Erylichi/BSIT_3208-SIDEA-A-Sexually-Intercourse-Diseases-Education-Awarenessusing-Data-Analysis/README.md

 - To provide a datasets what ages has the most infected.
 - To provide a datasets what gender has the most infected.
 - To provide a datasets about regions percentage of infected.
-- To Lower the number of new HIV infections (particularly among teenagers) by creating a recommendations how to prevent the number of infected.
+- To Lower the number of new HIV infections particularly among teenagers by creating a recommendations how to prevent the number of infected.
-- To Effectively engage those most at risk of HIV into the prevention continuum.
+- To effectively engage those most at risk of HIV into the prevention.
-- To Create tailored HIV interventions for key populations.
+- To create HIV interventions for key populations.
-- To Improve HIV care and efficiency through differentiated care models.
+- To improve HIV care and efficiency through different health care procedure and learning ideas to prevent the HIV cases.
-- To Address stigma and the social determinants that sustain HIV transmission and viral persistence.

 ## This study will be beneficial for: